es-progress/shell/docs/lib/github.md

 ## ghub-foreach-owner

-Run `gh` command for each repository of user.
+Run a `gh` command for each repository of a user.
 Useful to run any other function in this category for each repo.
-E.g. Open all repository in browser: `ghub-foreach-owner OWNER ghub-open`.
+E.g. Open all repository in the browser: `ghub-foreach-owner OWNER ghub-open`.

 **Usage**